 Lysosomes were first seen in 1949 by Christian de-Duve and were named lysosomes in 1955.

-Structurally lysosomes are rounded or spherical spaces averaging From 0.4 to 0.8.
+Structurally, lysosomes are rounded or spherical spaces averaging From 0.4 to 0.8.
 In certain cases, these are especially enlarged and attain a size of about 5 as the cells of the Uriniferous tubules of the kidney.
-Each is bounded by a single-unit membrane and encloses a dense matrix.
+A single-unit membrane bounds each and encloses a dense matrix.

 The matrix contains tissue-dissolving enzymes or hydrolases and acid phosphatase.

 These are newly formed lysosomes.
-Did originate from the Golgi complex.
-These contain only hydrolytic enzymes.
+They originate from the Golgi complex, Which contains only hydrolytic enzymes.
 These have a diameter of about 100 nm.

 2. Secondary lysosome or heterophasic vacuoles or Hetero Lysosome –

-The Heterolysosome are formed by the fusion of primary lysosomes with the phagosomes.
+The fusion of primary lysosomes with the phagosomes forms the Heterolysosome.
 Therefore, these contain lysosomal enzymes and the substances to be digested.
 Dissolution of substances occurs inside the phagosomes.
 These are also known as phagolysosomes.

 Secondary lysosomes may be of the following three types –